nodeblocteam/tradebridge/README.md

 - [ ] Multi-Signature Wallet Support
 - [ ] Enhanced dispute resolution mechanics
 - [ ] Advanced analytics dashboard
+- [ ] Core token-based transactions

 ## 🔒 Project Status & Access
-TradeBridge is currently being developed as part of Core's Builder incubation program.
+TradeBridge is currently being developed independently and have applied to be part of Core's Builders program.
 This is a private repository with access restricted to authorized collaborators.

 ### Development Phase
 - [x] Initial Planning